Edge Collaborative Gaussian Splatting with Integrated Rendering and Communication: Experiments

 To obtain deeper insights, we consider the case of $P_{\text{sum}}=40$\,mW, and the rendering results are shown in Fig. \ref{fig:render}.
 It can be seen that all the images of PMM have high qualities.
 This corroborates Fig. \ref{fig:demo}a and Fig. \ref{fig:demo}b, where the selected users have high GS switching gains.
 This implies that PMM is able to distinguish heterogeneous rendering requirements.
 We also observe that images $(7,13)$ are blurred for the Greedy scheme.
 This is because the Greedy scheme selects user $3$ with higher GS loss for collaboration.
 However, this user experiencing bad channel conditions costs excessive power resources.
 In contrast, our scheme avoids collaborating remote users as shown in Fig. \ref{fig:demo}c and Fig. \ref{fig:demo}d.
 Lastly, all images are blurred for the UserGS scheme, which demonstrates the necessity of leveraging edge GS to compliment local GS.

-One may wonder whether we can adopt remote rendering for all users, i.e., $\{x_k=1\}$).
+One may wonder whether we can adopt remote rendering for all users, i.e., $\{x_k=1\}$.
 This is known as the \textbf{EdgeGS} scheme \cite{Mehrabi2021MultiTier}, which may lead to non-smooth rendering due to latency.
 To see this, the end-to-end latency at $P_{\text{sum}}=10$\,mW is provided in Fig. \ref{demo2}.
 It can be seen that EdgeGS leads to over $80$\,ms latency, while our method strictly guarantees less than $60$\,ms for smooth rendering.
-Note that we tested $\Phi_{k}$ on a desktop computer and the user rendering time is $16.7$\,ms.

 Finally, we evaluate the proposed ILO-IRAC.
 We generate $10000$ random samples of $\{\mathcal{X}^{(i)},\mathcal{Y}^{(i)}\}$, including $5000$ training and $5000$ test samples.
 We train the ILO DNN for $200$ epochs with a learning rate of $6\times 10^{-4}$ and batch size of $96$.
 Fig.~\ref{fig:ILO}a and Fig.~\ref{fig:ILO}b illustrate the training and testing losses and accuracies, respectively.
 It can be seen that the proposed ILO-IRAC achieves an accuracy of $0.9$ and a loss of $0.0175$, indicating that ILO can learn how to imitate PMM.
-The PSNR performances and computation time of ILO-IRAC and PMM-IRAC are compared in Fig.~\ref{fig:ILO}c and Fig.~\ref{fig:ILO}d.
-It is found that ILO reduces the computation time by $100$x compared to that of PMM, while achieving a competitive PSNR with only $0.02$\,dB degradation.
-Note that PMM is already $10$x faster than commercial solver Gurobi.
-The execution time of ILO-IRAC is within $0.1$ milliseconds, making it suitable for real-time execution.
+The PSNR performances and computation times of ILO-IRAC and PMM-IRAC are compared in Fig.~\ref{fig:ILO}c and Fig.~\ref{fig:ILO}d.
+ILO reduces the time by $100$x compared to that of PMM, while achieving a competitive PSNR with only $0.02$\,dB degradation.
+The computation time of ILO-IRAC is within $1$\,ms, making it suitable for real-time execution.